About the Disease

 The symptoms arise because of the absence or thinning of the bony part of the labyrinth that is overlying the superior semicircular canal.

-Auditory manifestations of the syndrome include autophony (meaning, amplification of one’s own voice), hypersensitivity to noises, and a distinct conductive hearing loss revealed on audiometry.
-Some patients have either vestibular or auditory consequences while some may have both.
+Auditory manifestations of the syndrome include autophony (amplification of one’s own voice), hypersensitivity to noises, and a distinct conductive hearing loss revealed during audiometry.
+Some patients have either vestibular or auditory consequences, while some may have both.

 A striking sign of SSCD, a sensation of oscillopsia, is described by patients as the swaying of the eyes or horizon in up and down direction or experiencing vertigo on an upward plane.

 Those patients who do not show any improvement to trigger avoidance may have to undergo surgery.
 If the symptoms are severe, the avoidance of triggers will not be of much help.
-Symptoms like constant disequilibrium, autophony, extreme sound intolerance and pulsatile oscillopsia, may cause extreme uneasiness and do not get controlled by avoiding the triggers.
+Symptoms like constant disequilibrium, autophony, extreme sound intolerance and pulsatile oscillopsia, may cause extreme uneasiness that do not get controlled by avoiding the triggers. (continue reading)